takenet/blip-sdk-js/README.md

 <script src="./node_modules/blip-sdk/dist/blip-sdk.js" type="text/javascript"></script>
 ```

-You can also use [unpkg](https://unpkg.com) to get the packages if you are not using `npm` on development:
+You can also use [unpkg](https://unpkg.com) to fetch the packages if you are not using `npm` in development:
 ```html
 <script src="https://unpkg.com/lime-js" type="text/javascript"></script>
 <script src="https://unpkg.com/lime-transport-websocket" type="text/javascript"></script>